aksht7/Secret-Messages/README.md

 ## This is an encryption program that generate a secret message.

-Most of today's youth wants to send messages to our mates that unauthorized people couldn't read.
+Most of today's youth wants to send messages to their mates that unauthorized people couldn't read.
 It can be your project ideas, classwork, or a personal information.
 That's where a Secret message generator can be used.

   Suppose you enter a Message : Hello